A historic mining area with one of the world’s most modern mines

 Sweden’s minerals strategy aims towards sustainable use of Sweden’s mineral resources that create growth throughout the country.
 Since 2012, Sweden has proved to be an attractive country to invest in mining exploration and operation.
 The country has good geological prerequisites, well-developed infrastructure, and efficient institutional preconditions as well as a transparent process.
 Furthermore, Sweden has an innovation climate that supports the effective and sustainable exploration and production of minerals.
 The Swedish government, through Sweden’s minerals strategy, emphasizes the importance of fulfilment of Sweden’s environmental quality objectives which include the Good-Quality Groundwater, A Non-toxic Environment, Limited Climate Impact, and a Good Build Environment Objective.

 According to Swedish Mining Industry (SveMin), five major trends which are particularly significant for the sustainable development of the Swedish mining industry include increased digitalization, electrification, moving from product to advanced service solutions, open innovation and transformation from linear to circular economy.

 Map of active Swedish mines

-According to the latest Swedish Geological Survey (SGU) mining map from September 2016, there are 17 mines under the concession law, of which 15 are metal mines and two are industrial minerals mines.
+According to the latest Swedish Geological Survey (SGU) mining map dated 31 December 2020, there are 12 mines which are in production in Sweden and all of them are metal mines.

 Iron ore dominant mineral resource in under-explored area

-The large mineral deposits in Bergslagen, historically and today, suggest that there may be several large, high-grade deposits in the region yet to be discovered.
-Since 2005, the number of exploration licenses has increased by several hundred percent in the region of Bergslagen, as both European and global mining and exploration companies have been investing in the region.
-In 2011, exploration in Sweden reached an all-time high.
+Since 2005, the number of exploration licenses has increased by several hundred per cent in the region of Bergslagen, as both European and global mining and exploration companies have been investing in the region.

 Mining and metallurgy R&D